Prostate cancer - staging

 Findings from the MRI of the prostate are illustrated on a map.

-Histology of the US-guided systematic biopsy 4 months prior to the MRI showed a high-grade acinar adenocarcinoma (modified Gleason score 4+3=7b within five cores and 3+4=7a within one core) of the left lobe and a low-grade acinar adenocarcinoma (modified Gleason score 3+3=6) within one core taken from the right posteromedial midgland.
-The 5 remaining cores were negative.
+Histology of the US-guided systematic biopsy 4 months before the MRI showed a high-grade acinar adenocarcinoma (modified Gleason score 4+3=7b within five cores and 3+4=7a within one core) of the left lobe and a low-grade acinar adenocarcinoma (modified Gleason score 3+3=6) within one core taken from the right posteromedial mid gland.
+The five remaining biopsy cores were negative.

 The results of the systematic biopsy are illustrated.